Skip to main content

 One of the major attractions of investing in bond funds through life insurance is tax efficiency.
 Under Indian tax laws:

-• You may be able to claim deductions under Section 80C of the Income Tax Act for premiums paid towards life insurance policies.
+• You may be able to claim deductions under Section 80C of the Income Tax Act for premiums paid towards life insurance policies with investment components, such as ULIPs, up to ₹1.5 lakh per financial year

 It is always advisable to consult a tax financial consultant to receive tailored advice that aligns with your economic profile and policy terms.